vanloc19bk96/carvana_segmentation/README.md

 ### Training ###
 Please follow the steps as follows:
 1. Creates weight folder with name "weight".
-This folder to save model file(.h5) after training process finish.
+This folder saves model file(.h5) after training process finish.
 2. Run train.py script.
 You also can change (epochs, validation split, image size...) to be suitable in your case

 ### Test ###